A Bound on Chaos from Stability: Out-of-time-ordered Correlators

-\emph{3.2 Dressed Bi-local Field.} In order to evaluate OTOC, one need a ``matter'' field and its four point function.
-In SYK model, the four point function of the fundamental fermion $\chi^i(\tau)$ ($i=1,2,\cdots, N)$ can be studied in terms of a two point function of bi-local field $\Psi(\tau_1,\tau_2)\equiv {1\over N} \sum_{i=1}^N \chi^i(\tau_1)\chi^i(\tau_2)$~\cite{Jevicki:2016bwu,Maldacena:2016hyu}.
+In order to evaluate OTOC, one need a ``matter'' field and its four point function.
+In SYK model, the four point function of the fundamental fermion $\chi^i(\tau)$ ($i=1,2,\cdots, N)$ can be evaluated as a two point function of bi-local field $\Psi(\tau_1,\tau_2)\equiv {1\over N} \sum_{i=1}^N \chi^i(\tau_1)\chi^i(\tau_2)$~\cite{Jevicki:2016bwu,Maldacena:2016hyu}.
 Also, for the case of the nearly-AdS$_2$, \cite{Maldacena:2016upp} evaluated the OTOC by studying the two point function of bi-locals coming from a scalar field in the nearly-AdS$_2$.
-It is also useful to consider a (boundary-to-boundary) Wilson line of the gauge field in $SL(2)$ BF theory for AdS$_2$~\cite{Blommaert:2018oro} or Chern-Simons gravity for AdS$_3$~\cite{Jahnke:2019gxr,Narayan:2019ove}.
-For this, we consider a non-constant background, namely, a small fluctuation around a constant background with (inverse) temperature $\beta$.
-Note that the boundary action of the graviton is found to be Schwarzian action~\cite{Maldacena:2016upp,Cvetic:2016eiv,Cotler:2018zff,Jahnke:2019gxr,Narayan:2019ove}, and the small fluctuation around the constant background corresponds to soft mode expansion $\epsilon_n$ around the saddle point of the Schwarzian action.
-In order for the contribution of the soft mode $\epsilon_n$ to the four point function, we consider the two point function of the (boundary-to-boundary) Wilson lines in the non-constant background which can be understood as the bi-local field dressed by the soft mode~\cite{Maldacena:2016upp,Jahnke:2019gxr,Narayan:2019ove}.